 - Two doctors invented the chainsaw in 1780 so they could remove objects with greater ease and more quickly.

 - Hand cranks powered the original chainsaws.

-The device had a hand crank, looked like a modern kitchen knife, and was powered by a chain on which teeth were set.
+The device had a hand crank, look like a modern kitchen knife, and was power by a chain on which teeth were set.
 We know you’re picturing those loudly roaring machines that hack through trees in a matter of seconds, but thankfully this is a little less scary, and more like a surgical tool.

 Any surgery that involves chainsaws, knives, saws, or blades in a fully conscious setup can be intimidating!
 It’s the first chain saw to be used for surgical symphysiotomies.